sdiehl/wiwinwlh/tutorial.md

 #endif
 ```

-One can also use the CPP to emit Haskell source at compile-time.
-This is used in
+One can also use the CPP extension to emit Haskell source at compile-time.
+This
-some libraries which have massive boiler plate obligations.
-This can be abused
+is used in some libraries which have massive boiler plate obligations.
+Of
-quite easily and doing this kind of compile-time string-munging is a last
+course, this can be abused quite easily and doing this sort of compile-time
-resort.
+string-munging should be a last resort.

 TypeApplications
 ----------------